state-of-the-art/BlendNet/README.md

 * Cost estimation before rendering
 * Distributed smoke baking (per-domain): it's hard to bake multiple domains - it requires one domain per bake, others should be turned off
-* Adding `AWS` and other cloud providers
 * Allocating of preemptible GPU on the instances
 * Detailed statistics to optimize the pipeline
-* Simplify the setup process for the end-user
 * Web interface to check the status

-## Issues

-If BlendNet says "Something is wrong" or works incorrectly - it's the right place to find the answer.
-BlendNet wants to automate the process as much as possible, but sometimes environments are so much custom that the automation could work wrong.
-Let's check where you can see the issues:

-### Addon configuration

-Addon is using provider tools for its configuration.
-So check that your provider tool is available in your PATH and working correctly: you should be able to create an instance and bucket in the default project using the provider tool.

-For example: To work with GCP and properly run the instances - you need a fresh `google cloud sdk`:
-* Command `gcloud init` will allow to initialize the configuration the first time
-* Command `gcloud compute regions list` will show the available regions
-* Command `gcloud config set compute/region us-central1` will set the region to "us-central1"
-* Command `gcloud compute zones list` will show the available regions
-* Command `gcloud config set compute/zone us-central1-f` will set the zone to "us-central1-f"
-* Command `gcloud info` should print out where SDK is installed
-* Command `gcloud auth list` should show the currently selected account
-* Command `gcloud compute instances create test-instance` should actually create a new instance (you can check that using google cloud web console at https://console.cloud.google.com/compute/instances)
-* Command `gcloud compute instances delete test-instance` should actually delete the instance
-* Command `gsutil mb gs://test-bucket-jsfkhbqfhbqw` should create a test bucket
-* Command `gsutil rm -r gs://test-bucket-jsfkhbqfhbqw` should clean and delete the test bucket

-Of course it's just an example  - but in general case those commands should work for you.

-### Manager instance provisioning

-This action actually uses bucket creation, bucket files upload, instance creation, autostarting script that downloads the Manager scripts from bucket and runns them.
-After that Manager generates CA and server SSL certificates and shares the CA certificate with Addon.
-Addon tries to connect the Manager using ssl connection and the credentials from configuration (or generated ones).

-What could go wrong here besides access to the GCP/Buckets from Addon:
-* Error during start of the Manager - check the serial console of the Manager instance for logs of the "startup-script".
-* Instance service account access - BlendNet using default account with access scopes, so Manager should already have the required rights to access buckets & GCE.
-* Firewall rules - Addon should have access to the newly created/started Manager port (default 8443) on the external IP.
-So make sure that the rule was created by the Addon properly.

 ### Advanced users